 Spigia or Wheat Chain

 “Espiga” is the Spanish name for ‘wheat’.
-Made of figure-of-eight links which are interlocked to form a tube, the chain looks great and is favoured by men (as well as women) as the chain looks so worn on its own.
+Made of figure-of-eight links that are interlocked to form a tube, the chain looks great and is favoured by men (as well as women) as the chain looks so worn on its own.

 Thin, usually 2 – 2.5 mm wide or less, interlocking oval links make up this chain which looks simple and uncluttered with a pendant and is the perfect chain for layering.

 See Spigia Chain (above)